-Are there 8 – 10 accounts reporting?
+Are there more accounts reporting?
 Then move onto the fleet credit tier.
 These are service providers like BP and Conoco.
-Use this credit to purchase, fix, and maintain vehicles.
+Use this credit to purchase fuel, and to fix and maintain vehicles.
 Make sure to apply using the small business’s EIN.

 Have you been sensibly handling the credit you’ve gotten up to this point?
 Then move to the cash credit tier.
 These are service providers like Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

-These are companies such as Walmart and Dell, and also Home Depot, BP, and Racetrac.
 These are often MasterCard credit cards.
-If you have 14 trade accounts reporting, then these are feasible.
+If you have more trade accounts reporting, then these are feasible.

 Know what is happening with your credit.
 Make certain it is being reported and fix any inaccuracies as soon as possible.
 Get in the practice of checking credit reports and digging into the specifics, and not just the scores.

 We can help you monitor business credit at Experian and D&B for only $24/month.
 See: https://www.creditsuite.com/business-credit-monitoring.
 If you go through the business CRAs, then Experian and Equifax are $19.99, and D&B ranges from $49.99 to $99.99.